 Continuous Integration, Continuous Delivery, Continuous Deployment.
 Three very important cornerstones of modern software development and vital to be able to deliver software fast.
 In this session I’ll show how to build an effective deployment pipeline and the implications and requirements when automatically deploying every single commit to production.

-It’s a situation many of us are familiar with: a large legacy application that generates income, but suffers from limited or no tests, a slow & manual release process and a team that has low confidence.
+It’s a situation many of us are familiar with: a large, legacy, monolithic application that generates income, but suffers from limited or no tests, a slow & manual release process and a team that has low confidence.

-Using examples and lessons learned from a real-world case, I’ll show how to apply the Strangler Pattern on that legacy application and get things moving again.
+Using examples and lessons learned from a real-world case, I’ll show how to apply the Strangler Pattern on that legacy monolith, break it down into manageable services, and get things moving again.
 We’ll also take a look at testing strategies and various best practices.

 Workshop Test Driven Development (TDD)